tbrunsch/Zenodot/README.md

 ## Code Completion

 If you only want to execute Java code (or at least something similar), then you can use [Groovy](http://www.groovy-lang.org/).
 It is much more powerful and probably also much more reliable.
 However, if you need code completion when writing a single expression, then Zenodot might be the right choice for you.
-Zenodot provides suggestions for packages, classes, methods, and fields.
-The suggestions are sorted according to a rating function that takes names and types into account.
+Zenodot provides code completions for packages, classes, methods, and fields.
+The completions are rated according to a rating function that takes names and types into account.

 ## Dynamic Typing